Kevin Henry Fixture 4 - July 2nd

 Not for the first time, I wonder how big a part psychology played in this slowing of pace.
 The first mile had felt great - almost comfortable - and yet was under my usual 5km pace.
 Perhaps if I'd not had my watch on, and not known this, I'd have been able to continue at the same pace - but as soon as I knew, I began to slow.
 I am certain that, once I realised I'd just run 3 miles at 5km PB pace, I immediately began to doubt I could continue like that.
 I can run 6 min miles on a treadmill without too much difficulty, because there's no option to slow unless you physically press buttons to alter the speed.
 All you need is enough willpower not to do so, and you just grit your teeth and let your body respond to the speed of the belt underneath you.
 As soon as you come off the treadmill and run outside, you introduce a greater element of choice into the equation, and fighting the signals that your aching body is sending to your brain (generally shouting "slow down!") is surely the hardest part of running.

-I just used more words.
+That's what I said.
+I just used more words. |

-Harry seems to enjoy racing - he certainly puts
+Harry seems to enjoy racing - he certainly puts plenty into his sprint finish |

 My WAVA score - that now goes across as my bonus score for the Grand Prix - came out as just over 73%.
 As well as being able to judge yourself against others runners (of different ages, or gender) using WAVA, you can also use it to compare the various race results that you've managed over different distances, to rank them in order, should you so wish.
 This is my best ever WAVA score, and consequently I can say - with some level of certainty - that this was my best ever result.
 A nice way to bow out for a while.